Irish Dairy Forum 2027

 The dinner provides a rare opportunity for:

-• Senior-level networking in a relaxed, curated environment
+• Networking in a relaxed, curated environment

 • Building relationships beyond transactional exchange